-Session-Timeout: This attribute specifies (in seconds) how long an accepted RADIUS request is valid.
+Session-Time out: This attribute specifies (in seconds) how long an accepted RADIUS request is valid.
 After this time has elapsed, the RADIUS server must be prompted again.
 If this attribute is not returned, the default timeout entry from the configuration is used instead.
+Please set this value to 300 seconds or greater to prevent the radius requests from becoming too large.